Biswanathdas1996/regulatory-management/replit.md

 - Enhanced validation engine with chunked processing for large datasets
 - Added progress tracking for validation processing

+### Sheet-wise Validation Rules Support (January 13, 2025)
+- Updated database schema to add sheetId field to validation rules table
+- Added sheet selector to ValidationRulesManager for filtering and creating sheet-specific rules
+- Modified validation engine to apply rules only to their designated sheets
+- Added "Sheet" column to validation rules table to display which sheet each rule applies to
+- Updated API endpoints to support sheet-wise filtering and creation
+- Backward compatibility maintained - rules without sheetId apply to all sheets

 ## User Preferences

 Preferred communication style: Simple, everyday language.